aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

     }
     ```

-    Then register the operation to the service in `main.smithy`:
+    Register the operation to the service in `main.smithy`:

     ```smithy
     @restJson1